jonasfroch/jonasfroch.github.io/_pages/about.md

 I recently taught a hands-on project course for undergraduate Economics students called **Empirical Replications in Sports Economics**.
 In this course, we dive into the world of sports economics and learn how to conduct empirical research by replicating selected papers using R. It’s a great way for students to engage with the material and develop practical skills!

 # 🌍 Upcoming Travels
-I will be in Boston in November.
+I will visit Prof. Daniele Paserman at Boston University this fall.
 Hit me up if you would like to grab a coffee!